-A: The Florida-Friendly Landscaping Program has created a set of tools specifically to help HOA communities add Florida-Friendly Landscaping concepts directly into their deed restrictions.
+A: The Florida-Friendly Landscaping Program has created a set of tools specifically to align the Florida-Friendly Landscaping concepts with an HOA community’s deed restrictions.
 That way, you can keep your community looking great, while supporting pollinators too!

-Q: We’d like to hire a landscaping company that will follow Florida-Friendly Landscaping Principles.
+Q: We’d like to hire a landscaping company that will protect pollinators & follow Florida-Friendly Landscaping Principles.
 What should we look for or ask about?